 Trust the GRiST structure because it will have the right place for a comment or action if it does not fit with the current item.

-There is an easy way to copy actions from risk-specific items into the risk-management plan where the risk judgement is made.
-This is facilitated by the copy tab function next to the risk management box as shown by Figure 5.
+Management actions entered for questions during the assessment can be copied into the risk-management plan for related risks where the risk judgement is made.
+This is facilitated by a drop-down box, as shown in Figure 5.